Biden and Zelensky planning to meet in Washington for Ukrainian president's first foreign trip since war began | KRDO

 Biden and Zelensky planning to meet in Washington for Ukrainian president’s first foreign trip since war began

-President Joe Biden and Ukrainian President Volodymyr Zelensky are planning to meet at the White House on Wednesday, according to two sources familiar with the planning underway, in what would be a surprise visit that could change based on security concerns.
+President Joe Biden and Ukrainian President Volodymyr Zelensky are planning to meet at the White House on Wednesday, according to two sources familiar with the planning, in a Washington visit that is tentatively scheduled to include an address to a joint session of Congress.

+Zelensky is already on his way to Washington, two separate sources said, for a visit that marks his first trip outside of Ukraine since the Russian invasion began in February of this year.

 “We don’t know yet.
 We just don’t know,” she said.